Arguments from config¶

 )

-Lookup string to determine the appropriate row index.
-Defaults to "dynamicRowLookup", which means that the string in the first cell of the table will be used to construct the lookup based on the properties of the projection node.
+"dynamicRowLookup", which means that the string in the first cell of the table will be used to construct the lookup based on the properties of the projection node.
+ColumnLookup- Lookup string to determine the appropriate column index.
+Defaults to the name of the variable that uses this function.

-Whether to ignore a missing column or row lookup.
-If FALSE, a runtime error will be raised for the missing lookup.
-The default is to raise an error for missing lookups.
+FALSE, a runtime error will be raised for the missing lookup.
+The default is to raise an error for missing lookups. valueOnError- The value to return if the column is missing.

 To get the value of the Formula column of the t_Formulae table: